RenoTxT/Lading-Page/README.md

-# Personal Website by Reno Mardiputra
+# Landing Page

-Welcome to my personal website!
+Welcome to my Landing Page!
 This site serves as a portfolio showcasing my work, a hub to connect with collaborators, and a space to engage with a broader audience interested in my content.

 ## Features
 - **Responsive Design**: Built using [Bootstrap v5.3.3](https://getbootstrap.com/docs/5.3/getting-started/introduction/), ensuring a seamless experience across all devices.